RickoNoNo3/react-winbox/README.md

 ```

 > Thanks for your reading.
-If any question or problem, feel free to issue it.
+If any questions or problems, feel free to issue them.